geek-sam/LGMVIP-WebDev/README.md

 ## Task_2: __*Create a web application using create-react-app*__

-The task is basically to create a webpage and there add a get user button on the navbar, which makes an api call to get the user data.
+The task is basically to create a web app and there add a get user button on the navbar, which makes an api call to get the user data.

 **Web Technologies Used**:
 * ReactJS &